The Devil's Daughter (1991 film)

-The Devil's Daughter a.k.a.
-The Sect (Italian title: La Setta) is a 1991 Italian horror film co-written and produced by Dario Argento, directed by Michele Soavi, and starring Kelly Curtis and Herbert Lom.
+The Devil's Daughter, also known as The Sect (La Setta) is a 1991 Italian horror film co-written and produced by Dario Argento, directed by Michele Soavi, and starring Kelly Curtis and Herbert Lom.
 It follows an American schoolteacher living in Frankfurt who finds herself at the center of a plot devised by a Luciferian cult.

 Plot

 In 1970 in Southern California, a group of hippies and their children are approached at a desert encampment by Damon, a wayward traveler.
 They welcome him and serve him a meal.
 At nightfall, he kills each of them in ritualized murders with the help of several assailants, invoking Lucifer during the killings.

 In 1991 Frankfurt, Germany, a man named Martin Romero pursues Mary Crane through the city streets before murdering her in her home.
 When confronted in a U-Bahn station by police, he claims to have been forced to commit the crime before taking a gun and killing himself.
 Meanwhile, schoolteacher Miriam Kreisl nearly hits an elderly man, Moebius Kelly, with her car, near Seligenstadt.
 Unaware that he is in fact an elder of a Satanic sect, she invites him to stay at her home.
 While she sleeps, he releases a beetle on her body which crawls into her nose.
 After, Miriam is woken by a disturbing nightmare, and finds Moebius unable to breathe.

 She leaves the house to retrieve a doctor; meanwhile, Moebius, having faked his condition, ventures into a secret tunnel leading to caverns beneath Miriam's home—a place she is unaware of—and performs a Satanic ritual.
 Miriam returns with Dr. Franz Pernath, and the two discover the open passageway.
 In a chamber, they find Moebius's dead body with a shroud over his face.
 Police remove his body, and the event leaves Miriam rattled.
 Alone at the house, Miriam's pet rabbit enters the underground chamber, forcing her to chase after it.
 She discovers a woman hiding in the chamber who has stolen one of her nylon stockings.
 She fights with the woman and demands to know how she got there, but the woman flees the house into the night.

 The following day, Claire Heinz, the mother of one of Miriam's students, goes missing.
 When Miriam brings Claire's daughter home, she speaks with Mr. Heinz, who informs her that Claire, an entomologist, had recently discovered an extinct species of beetles from 10,000 years ago.
 While viewing an illustration of the beetle, Miriam is inexplicably overwhelmed and loses consciousness.
-Later, at Miriam's house, her friend Kathryn is attacked by a malevolent force, and flees in terror.
+Later, at Miriam's house, her friend Kathryn is attacked by a shroud of Turin, and flees in terror.
 After, Miriam receives a mysterious phone call from Moebius.